 Although mint is a rugged plant, when it is young it is vulnerable to whiteflies, blackflies, spider mites, snails, and slugs.

 Harvest and Storage

 Harvest mint leaves at any size by pinching off stems.
-For a large harvest, wait until just before the plant blooms, when the flavor is most intense, then cut the whole plant to just above the first or second set of leaves.
+For a large harvest, wait until just before the plant blooms, when the flavour is most intense, then cut the whole plant to just above the first or second set of leaves.
 In the process, you will remove the yellowing lower leaves and promote bushier growth.
 Three such harvests per season are typical for mint.

 Fresh mint leaves are a nice complement to lamb, fish, poultry, and vegetables such as peas, new potatoes, and carrots.
 Mint also blends well with green or fruit salads and beverages such as punch, lemonade, and tea.
 Two very well-known drinks, mint julep and Cuban mojito, both depend on spearmint for their cool zest.
 Freeze mint in cubes for iced tea.
 You can also preserve it in vinegar or dry it for potpourri or sachets.

 Absolutely.
 Set one plant in a pot that’s about 12 to 14 inches in diameter, preferably one that will withstand freezing winter temperatures.
 Choose a quality potting mix, and consider adding a water-retaining polymer at the rate recommended on the label.
 Keep the pot watered when the surface is dry, and enjoy cutting your mint.
 Remember, cutting encourages flavorful new growth.
 The plant will go dormant in the winter, but it will sprout again in spring.
 Be sure to place the pot on a paved surface or pedestal so the mint will not escape into your beds through the drainage holes in the pot.

 Do I need to fertilize mint?
 What do I use and how much?